-So, you’ve taken the plunge and decided the time is ripe to create a referral program.
+So, you’ve taken the plunge and decided the time is right to create a referral program.
 You’ve made a wise decision.
 Referral programs are the lowest cost means to acquire new customers.
-Customers who come to you as a result of a referral are proven to have a 16% higher customer-lifetime-value than customers who arrive via other means.
-Buyapowa’s customers have added over $300 million dollars in new revenue from their referral programs.
-You’re in good company.
+Customers who come to you as a result of a referral are proven to have a 16% higher customer lifetime value than customers who arrive via other means.
+In case you’re curious, Buyapowa’s clients have added over $1 billion dollars (that’s billion with a b) in new revenue from their referral programs, so you’re in good company.

 An automated referral marketing system is just like any other marketing tool that you leverage today.
 The system is designed to help you convert your existing customers into referrers: your customers who refer their friends and family to become your new customers.